Head injuries that involve the brain are particularly concerning.

 Herniation: The Brain Under Pressure

 An injured brain may bleed or swell because fluid accumulates (called cerebral edema).
-This bleeding and swelling gradually increase the pressure on the brain because the skull cannot expand to accommodate any increase in its contents.
-As the pressure increases, the person’s symptoms worsen and new symptoms appear.
-The first symptoms of increased pressure within the skull (intracranial pressure) include worsening headache, impaired thinking, a decreased level of consciousness, and vomiting.
+This bleeding and swelling gradually increase the pressure inside the skull, called intracranial pressure.
+Even mild bleeding and swelling can increase intracranial pressure a lot because the skull cannot expand to accommodate any increase in its contents.
+As the intracranial pressure increases, it limits the amount of blood that can flow through the brain.
+The limited blood flow prevents the brain from working normally and causes symptoms.
+The first symptoms of increased intracranial pressure include worsening headache, impaired thinking, a decreased level of consciousness, and vomiting.
 Later, the person may become unresponsive.
 The pupils may widen (dilate).

 Diagnosis of minor head injuries is based on a person’s symptoms and results of the examination.